-The E0C6002 Series have four common pins and 20 (SEG0-SEG19) segment pins, so that an LCD with a maximum of $80~(20\times4)$ segments can be driven.
+The E0C6005 Series has four common pins and 20 (SEG0-SEG19) segment pins, so that an LCD with a maximum of $80~(20\times4)$ segments can be driven.
 The power for driving the LCD is generated by the CPU internal circuit, so there is no need to supply power externally.